The Four-Season Pantry

 2011 was a good year for apples too.
 Here Larisa is starting to harvest one of our two Gala trees on M7 root-stocks.
 These trees also drooped branches to the ground and obviously the trees should have been thinned in the spring.
 But fruit size remained pretty good.
 This variety filled about 4 insulated coolers with winter storage apples.

 And even though it wasn't a terrific year for the local Elm Oyster mushrooms (too dry) we still ended up with some beauties to slice up for the food dryer.
 This photo shows one of the bigger specimens on a scale indicating about 13 ounces.
-We ended up with a little over a gallon of dried mushrooms for the pantry in 2011, but only 3 quarts in the dry summer of 2012.
+We ended up with a little over a gallon of dried mushrooms for the pantry in 2011, but only 3 quarts after the dry summer of 2012.